-Under the terms of the agreement, the Company is eligible to receive up to CAD 25 million in total payments including an up-front payment and development and sales milestones, reimbursement of supply costs on a schedule specifying cost per tablet, with a reasonable mark up for overhead, as well as tiered royalty rates on net sales ranging from the mid-single digits to the low twenties.
+Under the terms of the agreement, the Company is eligible to receive up to CAD 25 million in total payments, worth up to \$19.1 million at the currency exchange rate on June 30, 2019, including an up-front payment and development and sales milestones, reimbursement of supply costs on a schedule specifying cost per tablet, with a reasonable mark up for overhead, as well as tiered royalty rates on net sales ranging from the mid-single digits to the low twenties.
+The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at June 30, 2019.

-For the three months ended March 31, 2019 and 2018, zero and \$2.3 million of revenue, respectively, was recorded related to the Knight Agreement, and zero and \$0.5 million of cost of revenue, respectively, was recorded pursuant to the AstraZeneca Termination Agreement.
+For each of the three and six months ended June 30, 2019, no revenue was recorded related to the Knight Agreement.
+For the three and six months ended June 30, 2018, zero and \$2.3 million of revenue, respectively, was recorded related to the Knight Agreement, and zero and \$0.5 million of cost of revenue, respectively, was recorded pursuant to the AstraZeneca Termination Agreement.